kubic-project/kubic-o-o/blog/_posts/2019-08-14-kubic-control-intro.md

 ## Intro

 If you think, this is too much text and sounds far too complicated or you are not interested in background informations: install openSUSE Kubic and go directly to the "Deploy Kubernetes" Section.
-There is no easier way to deploy Kubernetes!
+There is not really an easier way to deploy Kubernetes!

 ## Why should I want to use kubic-control?